Today's History Trivia for March 2

 1962 Jon Bon Jovi (John Bongiovi), American singer.
 Music: Livin' on a Prayer (1986, #1), Bad Medicine (1988, #1), and Blaze of Glory (1990).

 1956 John Cowsill American drummer, member of the singing family The Cowsills (They were the basis for TV's The Partridge Family).
-Music: The Rain The Park And Other Things (1967, #2).
+Music: The Rain The Park And Other Things (1967, #2) and the title song for the musical Hair (1969, #2).

 1955 Jay Osmond American drummer.
 Music: One Bad Apple (1971, #1) and Go Away Little Girl (1971, #1).